 How Do I Get HA?

-Dr. Ron Moy, a dermatologist and Senior Vice President of the Skin Cancer Foundation, said that the HA molecules are too big to penetrate the skin.
+Dr. Ron Moy, a dermatologist and Senior Vice President of the Skin Cancer Foundation, says that HA molecules are too big to penetrate the skin.
 That means creams containing HA are great for moisturizing the surface of the skin, but not to penetrate it to fight actual wrinkles.
-That is when an injection could have better effect.
+That is when an injection may have better effect.

 But if you want to avoid needles, save money, and use a way that doesn’t require regular maintenance, taking HA orally or topically is a better option.
 Many targeted supplements contain HA.

 There is HA in some foods; like leafy greens, root vegetables and soy products.
 Scientists still do not know how, or whether, much of HA our bodies take up when we eat it.
 But it never hurts to eat some extra vegetables anyway.
 A healthy diet will benefit all aspects of our health.